 Terahertz Imaging

-Terahertz waves can penetrate many materials, making them ideal for non-destructive testing of objects.
-By means of terahertz imaging - similar to X-rays and ultrasound – images of the interior of the object can be generated.
-In this way, manufacturing-related defects or weak points in the object can be detected during production.
-Terahertz technology thus makes an important contribution to industrial quality control and conserves resources.
+Terahertz waves can penetrate many materials such as plastic, ceramics, textiles and wood and are therefore ideal for non-destructive testing of objects.
+Terahertz imaging – similar to X-ray and ultrasound testing – is used to generate images of the inside of the object.
+In this way, manufacturing-related defects or weak points in the object can be detected at an early stage during production.
+Terahertz technology therefore makes an important contribution to industrial quality control and conserves resources.

 Example Projects